nathanruiz/dev/README.md

 This tool provides a standard interface to manage [12 factor](https://12factor.net/) projects, regardless of the language or framework used.
-The main goal is to allow you to run a standard set of commands for common tasks, which *just work:tm:* is any supported repo, such as:
+The main goal is to allow you to run a standard set of commands for common tasks, which *just work™* is any supported repo, such as:
 - Manage encrypted environment variables
 - Run a command in an environment
 - Start up a full webserver in an environment